mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_printing.md

 ## Intro

-The C way to print anything to a file, the console or even to memory is `printf` and friend functions which are defined in `<stdio.h>`.

-`printf` is still absolutely viable with mulle-obj.
+The C way to print anything to a file, the console or even to memory is `printf` and friend functions which are defined in `<stdio.h>`. `printf` is still absolutely viable with mulle-objc.
 To print an object with standard printf, you would use the objects `-UTF8String` method:

 ``` c
 printf( "%s\n", [obj UTF8String]);